© Steve Trudell

 probable Panaeolus alcis © Paul Kroeger

-Panaeolus subbalteatus UK - This species complex is one that often has a quite distinct dark band around the edge of the cap, in fact it's named after that feature.
+Panaeolus cinctulus UK (=P. subbalteatus UK) - This species complex is one that often has a quite distinct dark band around the edge of the cap, in fact it's named after that feature.
 It grows on dung instead of grass and is somewhat larger than Panaeolus foenisecii (which doesn't have pure black spores).
 It has no veil and the cap flattens in age.
 BC and OR sequences match a bunch of EU type area sequences.

 Panaeolus 'subbalteatus PNW04' - some sequences differ by a half dozen bp in one small part of ITS1 and again in one small part of ITS2.
 The differences are localized and not random like they should be.
 I don't know how to explain it, but we've seen similar sequences four times now, so it can't be a sequence error.
 Perhaps a whole chunk got deleted and a new chunk got inserted.
-At any rate, it is usually identified as Panaeolus cinctulus EU, which most people think is a synonym of P. subbalteatus, but that should be investigated.
-We have sequences of this from the EU (the type area of P. cinctulus), ENA and WNA.
+We have sequences of this from the EU, ENA and WNA.

 A few other unique sequences in this group have been found.
 One BC sequence is 6bp different in ITS1 from P. subbalteatus.
 Another BC sequence seems to be a bad sequence as its 5.8s region has some differences, which usually doesn't happen.
 I'm on the lookout to find those sequences again.